bvi1994/marko-giphy-keyboard/tutorial.md

 <input on-input("functionSignature") />
 ```

-We essentially add a `-` between `on` and the name and then pass in the callback signature in the class as a string.
+We essentially add a `-` between `on` and the event name and then pass in the callback signature in the class as a string.

 We could also pass in a callback directly into the event handle like so:

 ```html